crosswalk-project/crosswalk-website/public/blog/what-is-crosswalk.md

 # What is Crosswalk and how you can use it with Intel <abbr>XDK</abbr>

-Submitted by Greeshma Yellareddy on Mon, 04/07/2014 - 13:14

-## What is Crosswalk and why should you use it?

 [Crosswalk](https://crosswalk-project.org/) is a HTML5 runtime, built on open source foundations, which extends the web platform with new capabilities.

-What this means for Android developers is, you can now deploy your mobile HTML5 application with its own runtime without a dependence on the native `WebView` that is on your customer's device for all Android 4.0+ devices.
+This means Android developers can now deploy your mobile HTML5 application with its own runtime without a dependence on the native `WebView` that is on your customer's device for all Android 4.0+ devices.
 This means

-<div class="pullquote" data-pullquote="features requested by app developers are enabled in Crosswalk and can be used today"></div>

 - Uniform runtime across all devices and so you don't have to deal with runtime differences on different devices running different versions of the OS.
 - Control the runtime upgrade cycle
 - Better memory management

+## What is Crosswalk and why should you use it?

 Using Crosswalk also allows you to use [state-of-the-art W3C* recommended HTML5 APIs](https://crosswalk-project.org/#documentation/apis).
 Several of the standards-based web features requested by app developers are enabled in Crosswalk and can be used today.
 Some examples of APIs supported in Crosswalk include: